-- Covered ambulance services include fixed wing, rotary wing, and ground ambulance services to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
+- Covered ambulance services include fixed wing, rotary wing and ground ambulance services to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan. - Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. - Medicare will only cover ambulance services to the nearest appropriate medical facility that can provide you the care you need.
+If you choose to be transported to a facility that is farther away, Medicare's payment will be based on the charge to the closest appropriate facility. - The ambulance benefit is a transport benefit.
+If 911 is contacted and an ambulance is sent to transport you, you may be held liable for payment in these situations: - o You decline the ambulance ride - You take the ambulance and it is determined your symptoms are not emergent.

-Cost sharing and deductibles for covered services applies toward the annual out-ofpocket maximums.
+Cost sharing and deductibles for covered services applies toward the annual out-of-pocket maximums.